 Property Boundary Map

-Located in Atoka County in Southeastern Oklahoma, the 2,966+/- acre Pine Ridge Ranch is a beautiful piece of managed and certified forested property.
+Located on Highway 43 in Atoka County in Southeastern Oklahoma, the 2,966+/- acre Pine Ridge Ranch is a beautiful piece of managed and certified forested property.
 The ranch features an abundance of streams, an immense and carefully stocked & managed trophy fishing lake, livestock ponds, fenced food plots, a fully appointed cabin, and a well-planned road system that takes you within a reasonable distance to all points on the ranch.

 *Stringtown, OK —9.5 miles